-The Better Notifications for WordPress Update Reminder add-on allows you to send a notification if a user hasn’t update a post, page, or custom post type after a set number of days.
+The Better Notifications for WP Reminders add-on allows you to send a notification if a user hasn’t published/updated a post, page, or custom post type after a set amount of time.

-This add-on is useful if you run a site that requires users to update content on a regular basis.
-For example, if you run an educational institute, you might require that students update their homework or lab notes posts on a daily basis – with this add-on, reminding them to do that is easy.
+This add-on is useful if you run a site that requires users to publish or update content on a regular basis.
+For example, if you run an educational institute, you might require that students publish or update their homework or lab notes posts on a daily basis – with this add-on, reminding them to do that is easy.

 After installing and activating the add-on, a new set of notifications will appear in the ‘Notification For’ selection box.
 These are:

 Selecting one of these new notifications will then allow you to set a number of hours, days, weeks, or months after which the notification should be triggered if a post / page / custom post hasn’t been updated.
 The amount of time entered must be in the form of a whole number (e.g. 2) and not numbers with decimal places (e.g. 0.5) in order to work correctly.

 - Reminder – New Page Reminder

 - Reminder – New Custom Post Type Reminder